Durss/Twitchat/README.md

 }
 ```
 Create a [twitch application](https://dev.twitch.tv/console) and fill in the `client_id` and `client_secret` values.\
+Write anything in the `csrf_key` field, it will be used to secure twitch authentication from CSRF attacks.\
 Configure the redirect URI of the twitch application with your localhost and/or production URI.\
 Set it as the `redirect_uri` value of the credentials.\
 The `redirect uri` must end with `/oauth`, example :